sxs-collaboration/spectre/docs/DevGuide/QuickStartDockerVSCode.md

 Visual Studio Code will download and run the container and drop you into a fully configured environment where you can proceed to compile and run SpECTRE.

-If you are interested to learn more about this feature works you can read through the [VS Code documentation on remote containers](https://code.visualstudio.com/docs/remote/containers) and inspect the `.devcontainer/devcontainer.json` file that's included in the SpECTRE repository.
+If you are interested to learn more about how this feature works you can read through the [VS Code documentation on remote containers](https://code.visualstudio.com/docs/remote/containers) and inspect the `.devcontainer/devcontainer.json` file that's included in the SpECTRE repository.